Ashtheanalyst/AtliQ-Hospitality/README.md

 # AtliQ-Hospitality
 🏨 AtliQ Hospitality Performance Dashboard

 A dynamic, city-level dashboard designed to provide real-time insights into the key performance metrics of AtliQ’s hospitality properties in Bangalore—enabling management to assess revenue, occupancy, and operational efficiency across multiple platforms and properties.

 ✨ Short Description / Purpose

-The AtliQ Hospitality Dashboard offers a concise, visual overview of hotel performance across Bangalore, analyzing critical KPIs like revenue, RevPAR, ADR, occupancy, and realization.
+The AtliQ Hospitality Dashboard offers a concise, visual overview of hotel performance across Bangalore, analyzing critical KPIs like revenue, RevPAR, ADR occupancy, and realization.
 It helps stakeholders monitor booking trends, customer behavior, and property-wise performance to improve decision-making and drive operational excellence.

 💻 Tech Stack

 📊 Power BI Desktop – Used to build interactive visuals and KPIs.
 🔁 Power Query – For data cleaning and transformation.
 🧠 DAX (Data Analysis Expressions) – Custom calculations for metrics like RevPAR and Realization %.